Can you release super early to pay for a funeral?

 Are there limits on how much super can be released?

 ATO compassionate release of super: full eligibility rules and application form.
 ASIC MoneySmart - Claiming a super death benefit: the deceased's super pathway.
-Find a wills and estates solicitor near you: for advice on the best pathway in your situation.
+A wills and estates solicitor can advise on the best pathway for your situation.
+Law Access and your state law society can help you find one.

 Ready to find a funeral director?